niteshbharti005101/CS-Algorithm/README.md

 # CS-Algorithm
 This repository is comprised of different questions based on algorithms and their solutions.
 Do mention the code name and programming language while creating PR.
+This repo is public for open source contribution during Hacktoberfest.